 One letter must be from an osteopathic physician (DO) or an allopathic physician (MD).
 Although a letter from an osteopathic physician is not required, it is strongly recommended.

-The second letter of must be from either a pre-health committee, pre-health advisor or PhD science faculty member.
+The second letter of must be from either a pre-health committee, pre-health advisor or PhD hard science (Biology, Chemistry, Physics) faculty member.
 Letters of recommendation included as part of a pre-health committee packet are accepted.

 Letters from an official evaluation collection service (AACOMAS, Interfolio or VirtualEvals) that are part of an official packet will be accepted without signature or letterhead as long as the letters are sent directly from the authors to pre-med advisors.